-The Annual TriWaco Triathlon features both Sprint and Olympic Tri courses, which begin with an open-water swim in the Brazos River transitioning to an fast & flat bike course that travels through the heart of Baylor University.
-The third leg in the race takes runners along the Brazos River through beautiful Cameron Park.
-The Courses & Maps are below detailing out the triathlon.
+The Annual TriWaco Triathlon features both Sprint and Olympic Tri courses, which begin with an open-water swim in the Brazos River transitioning to a fast & flat bike course and ending with a beautiful run along the Brazos.
 Click Here to view the Transition Map.

 - 400m open-water swim (each participant has 30 minutes to complete the swim).
-View Map.
+SWIM MAP

 - 3.5 mile run along the Brazos River.
-View Map.
+RUN MAP

 - 1500m open-water swim (each participant has one hour to complete the swim).
-View Map.
+SWIM MAP

 - 10k run along the Brazos River and in Cameron Park.
-View Map. (max race time limit 4.5 hours).
-Click Here to view the Olympic run course elevation profile.
+RUN MAP

 Olympic: The starting and ending point will be the same as the Sprint, but the distance will be a more challenging 1500 meters.
 The Olympic swimmers will pass underneath three additional bridges and spectators will have access to the concrete river-walk for the entire distance.

 After leaving the transition area the riders will leave downtown and quickly find themselves riding by the new McLane Stadium and Baylor University.
 The ride is moderately flat and very fast.
 SAG support will be provided for minor mechanical problems.
-The Olympic distance is 25 miles and the Sprint distance is 12 miles.
+The Olympic distance is 40K and the Sprint distance is 20K.
 There are no aid stations on the bike course.

 Sprint: The runners will be on a wide concrete trail that runs along the river into Cameron Park and is mostly shaded.
 The 5K run will be flat except for the ramp that leads up to the Herring Street Bridge.
 After the protected bridge crossing, the runners will run on a concrete river trail before crossing Lake Brazos for the last time to finish on the Historic Waco Suspension Bridge.
 The route will have clearly visible distance markers and a water station at the halfway point.

 Olympic: The Olympians will get an additional 5K in Cameron Park by running on the pavement to the turn-around point.
-This is some of the most beautiful running in Texas but also will include about 250 feet of total up-hill climb.
+This is some of the most beautiful running in Texas and will include about 250 feet of total up-hill climb!
 The Olympic route will rejoin the Sprint route at the ramp for the Herring Street Bridge.
 There will be four aid stations on the run course stocked with Powerade and water.